simonsobs/socs/docs/agents/smurf_file_emulator.rst

 directory structure that we're currently archiving on simons1.
 This is for DAQ end-to-end and bookbinder tests.

+It has several tasks/processes that will exist in the ocs-pysmurf-controller, and writes out fake files based on current examples of smurf anciliary data that's present on simons1.

 .. argparse::
     :filename: ../agents/smurf_file_emulator/smurf_file_emulator.py
     :func: make_parser